Descripción

 deposit is not refundable and due right after the auction closes.
 Remaining balance

-is due within 24 hours by Zelle,
+is due within 24 hours by Zelle, Cash

-App,
+App, cash

 in hand, cashiers check or personal check (once cleared–for an in